REFRAME/betacal/README.md

 In this paper we solve all these problems with a richer class of calibration maps based on the Beta distribution.
 We derive the method from first principles and show that fitting it is as easy as fitting a logistic curve.
 Extensive experiments show that beta calibration is superior to logistic calibration for naive Bayes and Adaboost.

+# Packages

+To make it easier for practitioners to experiment with our method, we have developed packages for [Python] and [R].

+* [Python package]
+* [R package]

 # Tutorials

-We provide usage tutorials for beta calibration in [Python] and [R].
+We provide usage tutorials for beta calibration in Python and R.

 * [Python tutorial]
-* R tutorial
+* [R tutorial]

 # Citing Beta Calibration

-If you want to cite this work, please use the following citation format
+If you want to cite this work, please use the following citation format:
+_Kull, M., Silva Filho, T.M. and Flach, P., Beta calibration: a well-founded and easily implemented improvement on logistic calibration for binary classifiers.
+AISTATS 2017. (in press)_.

 # Support or Contact